-HARVEST AND ALLOCATION OF KELP FOR 2014
+HARVEST AND ALLOCATION OF KELP FOR 2015

 A permit issued by ADF&G is required to harvest kelp for use in pounds (5 AAC 37.900).
 Kelp harvest permits may be obtained from local department offices.
 Kelp blades will be allocated equally among permit holders fishing the same type of gear.
 The amount of kelp allowed for harvest for each permit holder is based on the kelp allocation table as indicated under regulation 5 AAC 27.185 (d) plus an allowance for breakage and loss during transport.
-Specific allocation limits are for individual permit holders and are dependent upon the herring GHL and the type of gear to be used and will be announced following closure of the winter food and bait fishery.
-The kelp allocations for the 2014 season are listed below.
-The Craig/Klawock allocations are based on a GHL greater than 1,000 tons of herring remaining following the winter bait fishery, Ernest Sound allocations are based on a GHL of 700 or more tons, and Tenakee Inlet allocations are based on a GHL range of 300-499 tons.
+Specific allocation limits are for individual permit holders and are dependent upon the herring GHL and the type of gear to be used and will be formally announced following closure of the winter food and bait fishery on February 28, 2015.
+The Craig/Klawock kelp allocations for the 2015 season are listed below and are based on a GHL of 800 - 999 tons of herring.
+However, kelp allocations may increase depending upon the amount of herring harvested in the winter bait fishery.